Investing in our Youth

-- Indoni also requires ongoing funding to stay afloat – there are 3 ways to support Indoni, as outlined below.
+- There are 3 ways to support Indoni, as outlined below

 - Use a debit/credit card even if you don’t have a Paypal account